 COVID-19 Vaccine Update: We are now offering walk-in appointments at the Wellness & Walk-In Care Center at the Garden State Plaza for those ages 12 and older who live, work, or go to school in NJ.
 We are also offering walk-ins at our Paramus Vaccination Center, but appointments are highly encouraged.

 Proper planning for your departure from The Valley Hospital ensures you receive the care and assistance you need once you leave the hospital, whether you’re discharged to your own home or someone else’s, a rehabilitation facility or a nursing home.

 Discharge planning should begin as soon as possible.
 If your hospital stay is planned, discharge planning can begin even before your admission.

-Discharge planning through Valley's Care Transitions department and its team of case managers and social workers involves:
+Discharge planning through Valley's Care Coordination department and its team of case managers and social workers involves:

 - Assessing your physiological, psychological, social and cultural needs

 - Developing a plan of care after hospitalization

 - Arranging for the services you need